kai4avaya/simple-sketch/README.md

 Scratchpad offers multiple ways to share your creations:

-1. **Share Link:** Click on the Share (↗) button and select "Share Link" to generate a URL that contains your entire drawing (shapes and text) compressed into a URL parameter.
+1. **Share Editable Link:** Click on the Share (↗) button and select "Share Editable Link" to generate a URL that contains your entire drawing (shapes and text) compressed into a URL parameter.
 When someone opens this link:
    * The drawing will automatically load in their browser
    * All shapes, positions, and text will be preserved exactly as you created them
    * They can continue editing from where you left off
    * No server or account is required - everything is embedded in the URL

+2. **Share View Only Link:** Click on the Share (↗) button and select "Share View Only Link" to generate a URL that opens your drawing in view-only mode:
+   * The drawing will load with all shapes and text preserved
+   * The toolbar will be hidden except for the share button
+   * The editor will be read-only
+   * The canvas will be non-interactive
+   * Perfect for sharing with others who should only view, not edit

+3. **Download Options:** The Share menu also contains options for downloading your drawing as an HTML file that can be opened locally.

-2. **Image Export:** For a visual representation that can be shared anywhere, use the Download as Image (↧) button to create a PNG of your drawing.
+4. **Image Export:** For a visual representation that can be shared anywhere, use the Download as Image (↧) button to create a PNG of your drawing.

-3. **Download Options:** (Coming soon) The Share menu also contains options for downloading your drawing in various formats.
+## AI Generation

+Scratchpad includes an AI generation feature that can create shapes based on your description:

+1. **Access AI Generation:** Click the ✰ button in the toolbar to open the AI generation modal.

+2. **Configure Settings:**
+   * **Model:** Select an AI model from OpenRouter (default: google/gemini-2.5-pro-exp-03-25:free)
+   * **API Key:** Enter your OpenRouter API key
+   * **Save Settings:** Check this to save your settings in localStorage

+3. **Customize Prompts:**
+   * **System Prompt:** The default prompt instructs the AI to generate shape data structures
+   * **User Request:** Describe what you want to create (e.g., "a diagram showing how AI works")

+4. **Generate and Apply:**
+   * Click "Send Request" to generate shapes based on your description
+   * Review the generated JSON in the response editor
+   * Click "Apply Generated Shapes" to add the shapes to your canvas

 ## Programmatic Drawing Manipulation